Chapter 14 : Year 2: Breaking News

 Ron shrugged.
 “Well, I didn’t want to upset your parents more than… Oh, hello, Mr Granger!
 How are you doing?”

-They shook hands, and then the three of them went into the small kitchen.
+They shook hands, and then the three of them headed into the small kitchen.
 Mrs Granger was just placing a casserole on the table, and she lit up when she saw that Ron had arrived.
-She untied her chequered apron and hurried around the table to hug him.
+She removed the oven mitts from her hands, untied her chequered apron and hurried around the table to hug him.

 “It smells amazing,” Ron said, hearing his stomach growl.
 He and Harry had had another long day at the Ministry with their paperwork, and it had been hours since they had eaten anything.

-They sat down at the table.
-It didn’t seem like it was meant for more than three people, and Ron ended up sitting squeezed up against the wall with Hermione’s chair preventing any sort of movement from his side.
-Despite of what he told Mrs Granger when she shot him a concerned look and offered to switch seats with him, he was not very comfortable.
+They sat down at the table, which did not seem to have been made for more than three people, and Ron ended up sitting squeezed up against the wall with Hermione’s chair preventing any sort of movement from his side.
+Despite of what he told Mrs Granger when she shot him a concerned look and offered to switch seats with him, he was very uncomfortable.

 “So,” Mr Granger said as he filled his glass with water.
 “Hermione tells us you have some good news to share.
-I just hope that it means good news, and not…”
+I just hope that really means good news, and not…”

 He fell silent, and Ron’s ears reddened.